ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 		- If the user is not migrated:
 			- the filter allows the request to pass directly to legacy IAM to validate the credentials
-			- on the response from legacy IAM, the filter verifies if the authentication succeeded by calling the framework method implementation <b>validateLegacyAuthResponse</b> injected via java reflection API.
+			- on the response from legacy IAM, the filter verifies if the authentication succeeded by calling the  method <b>validateLegacyAuthResponse</b>.
-			- on successful authentication in legacy IAM, the filter attempts to retrieve the user profile details by calling the framework method implementation <b>getExtendedUserAttributes</b> injected via java reflection API.
+			- on successful authentication in legacy IAM, the filter attempts to retrieve the user profile details by calling the method <b>getExtendedUserAttributes</b>.
 			- with the user profile attributes retrieved, the filter provisions the user in ForgeRock IDM.

 - Filter config example: